-No VMS reports were recorded from 2016 - 2020.
-However, reviewing sightings data and expert opinion, trawling occurs in small amounts over a small portion of MMO's portion of the MCZ with 0-10 trips per year, when weather/tides force fishermen inshore (along the 6 nm limit).
-Low intensity demersal trawling is undertaken by a few, small inshore UK vessels targeting plaice, ray, cuttlefish using bottom otter and beam trawl from vessels based outside of the Cornwall IFC District.
-There are limited areas where towed gear can be used in the MCZ.
+No VMS reports were recorded from 2016 to 2020.
+However, reviewing sightings data and expert opinion, trawling occurs in small amounts over a small part of MMO's portion of the MPA with 0 to 10 trips per year, when weather/tides force fishermen inshore (along the 6 nm limit).
+Low intensity demersal trawling is undertaken by a few, small inshore UK vessels targeting plaice, ray and cuttlefish using bottom otter and beam trawl from vessels based outside of the Cornwall IFC District.
+There are limited areas where towed gear can be used in the MPA.
 MMO's section of the site can be utilised under tides up to 7 m maximum and when appropriate weather conditions allow.
-No trawling currently occurs within Cornwall IFCA's section of the MCZ (within 0-6 nm).
-One vessel less than 12 m in length, from Devon and Severn IFC District, occasionally uses bottom towed gear in the MMO section of the MCZ.
-Most landings for the area are from outside of the MCZ.
-There is no evidence of EU vessels operating within the 6-12 nm section of the site.
+No trawling currently occurs within Cornwall IFCA's section of the MPA (within 0 to 6 nm).
+One vessel less than 12 m in length, from the Devon and Severn IFC District, occasionally uses bottom towed gear in the MMO section of the MPA.
+Most landings for the area are from outside of the MPA.
+There is no evidence of EU vessels operating within the 6 to 12 nm section of the site.

-As detailed in Figure 17 there are significant areas of Hartland Point to Tintagel MCZ that consist of circalittoral rock for which the site is designated.
+As detailed in Figure 17, there are significant areas of Hartland Point to Tintagel MPA that consist of circalittoral rock for which the site is designated.

-Although VMS data (Figure 18) does not show bottom towed gear activity is taking place in the 6-12 nm portion of the site, sightings data and expert opinion suggest low levels of bottom towed gear fishing activity from under 12 m vessels occurs within the 6-12 nm portion of the site.
-Given the evidence available MMO conclude the interaction of bottom towed gears with circalittoral rock, fragile sponge and anthozoan communities on subtidal rocky habitats and pink sea fans will lead to a significant risk of hindering the conservation objectives of the site.
+Although VMS data (Figure 18) does not show bottom towed gear activity is taking place in the 6 to 12 nm portion of the site, sightings data and expert opinion suggest low levels of bottom towed gear fishing activity from under 12 m vessels occurs within the 6 to 12 nm portion of the site.
+Given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gear on rock and reef features, MMO conclude this interaction may lead to a significant risk of hindering the conservation objectives of the site.
+Therefore management has been proposed via the proposed Marine Protected Area Bottom Towed Fishing Gear Byelaw 2023 to remove the interaction.

 3.9.
-Land's End and Cape Bank SAC
+Land's End and Cape Bank MPA

-Land's End and Cape Bank SAC is found in the south west of England and lies to the west of the Land's End peninsula.
+Land's End and Cape Bank MPA is found in the south-west of England and lies to the west of the Land's End peninsula.
 The site extends to almost 22 km from the coast and protects an area of approximately 302 km2 (Figure 19).

-Land's End and Cape Bank SAC is a joint inshore and offshore site regulated by Cornwall Inshore Fisheries and Conservation Authority (0-6 nm) and MMO (>6 nm) and its relevant SNCBs are NE (0-12 nm) and JNCC (>12 nm).
-MMO are responsible for the management of the offshore 'Cape Bank' portion of the site.
+Land's End and Cape Bank MPA is a joint inshore and offshore site regulated by Cornwall IFCA (0 to 6 nm) and MMO (>6 nm) and its relevant SNCBs are Natural England (0 to 12 nm) and JNCC (>12 nm).
+MMO is responsible for the management of the offshore 'Cape Bank' portion of the site.

-Bottom towed gear is already prohibited in the majority of the Cape Bank portion of Land's End and Cape Bank SAC via the Land's End and Cape Bank European Marine Site (Specified Areas) Bottom Towed Gear Byelaw30.
+Bottom towed gear is already prohibited in the majority of the Cape Bank portion of Land's End and Cape Bank MPA via the Lands End and Cape Bank European Marine Site (Specified Areas) Bottom Towed Gear Byelaw15.